Four things I learnt working with Tyrese on Sense Sign School

 Karen heads up the content team at Sense.
 She worked with Tyrese, an inspiring teenager from Birmingham, recording Sense Sign School.
-Here's what she learnt working with him.
+Here’s what she learned working with him.

 Let me take you back to a cold, drab day in February 2020.

 Tucked away on a back street of Birmingham is an industrial unit.
 From the outside it looks plain and uninviting; inside it’s a hive of film gear and activity.

 Rumours of a pandemic and lockdowns are floating nervously in the air.
 But for those of us gathered in the film studio, we have a job to do.

 The stage is set, the lighting rig is ready and the cameras roll.
 ‘Mr Tyrese’ strolls on, takes off his jacket, writes on the old-fashioned blackboard and sits down in the leather armchair.

 ‘Mr Tyrese’ or, Tyrese for those who know him off camera, is a teenager, who is Deaf and partially sighted, from Birmingham.
 He has CHARGE syndrome, which affects his body in many ways, and he and his family have been supported by Sense since he was six months old.
 He uses British Sign Language (BSL).

 Like Sense, Tyrese wants more people to learn to sign to help reduce loneliness and social isolation among disabled people.

 So, we joined forces to create fun video lessons teaching simple signs on topics like family, entertainment and festive celebrations.
 More than 80,000 people signed up.